xu-yuan1/openvino-docs/pages/documentation/api-2.0-transition/api-2.0-configure-devices.rst

 	// since the type is stored in the property auto full_device_name = core.get_property("CPU", :ref:`ov::device::full_name <doxid-group__ov__runtime__cpp__prop__api_1gaabacd9ea113b966be7b53b1d70fd6f42>`);

-The snippets in the following sections demostrate the device configurations for migrating from Inference Engine to API 2.0.
+The snippets in the following sections demonstrate the device configurations for migrating from Inference Engine to API 2.0.

 Setting Configuration Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~